sftcd/openssl/esnistuff/haproxy.md

             5. Two-ECH: Client <--[TLS+ECH]--> frontend <--[other-TLS+ECH]-->
                backend

-## Split-mode state of play
+## Split-mode

+Our model for split-mode is that haproxy only does ECH decryption - if decryption fails or no ECH extension is present, then haproxy will forward to a backend that has the private key of the ``ECHConfig.public_name``.
+If decryption works, then haproxy will forward based on the SNI from the inner ClientHello.

-We added a new external API for split-mode (``SSL_CTX_ech_raw_decrypt``) that takes the inbound ClientHello, and, if that contains an ECH, attempts decryption.
+We added a new external API for haproxy to use in split-mode (``SSL_CTX_ech_raw_decrypt``) that takes the inbound ClientHello, and, if that contains an ECH, attempts decryption.
 That API also returns the outer and inner SNI (if present) so that routing can happen as needed.

-In haproxy, we added a ``req_ssl_ech`` check that can route the request based on inner or outer SNI - ``smp_fetch_ssl_hello_ech`` will preferentially return the inner SNI (if decryption worked and an SNI was found) but fallback to the outer SNI.
+In haproxy, we added a ``req_ssl_ech`` keyword check to ``src/payload.c`` that can route the request based on inner or outer SNI - ``smp_fetch_ssl_hello_ech`` will preferentially return the inner SNI (if decryption worked and an SNI was found) but fallback to the outer SNI.

+So far, we've not figured how to properly handle passing configuration on to ``smp_fetch_ssl_hello_ech`` though we do handle it improperly:-).
+By "improperly" I mean the use of echconfig.pem in the config fragment below.
+It'd be better if that were in some default and we read the file(s) and created the ``SSL_CTX`` (or ``SSL``) structures at startup.

+We've yet to add an API so that the backend for ``ECHConflg.public_name`` can respond correctly to failed encryptions or GREASEd ECH.

+Notes:

+* One important thing to note here is that the haproy frontend only processes the OuterClientHello and after that (has worked), the frontend acts as a passthrough - in ``mode tcp`` in haproxy terms.
+The frontend also never sees the e.g. HTTP cleartext traffic, so isn't really in ``mode http`` either - it seems a new mode may be needed.
+* One could argue that there's a need to be able to support cover traffic from frontend to backend and to have that, and subsequent traffic, use an ecrypted tunnel between frontend and backend.
+Otherwise a network observer who can see traffic between client and frontend, and also between frontend and backend, can easily defeat ECH as it'll simply see the result of ECH decryption.
+(That wouldn't be needed in all network setups, but in some.)

+## Running haproxy split-mode

 The idea is to configure "routes" for both in the frontend.
 With the example configuration below, assuming "foo.example.com" is the inner SNI and